learning-zone/javascript-basics/notes/javascript.md

 #### Q. What are lambda / arrow / fat arrow functions?
 When you should not use arrow functions in ES6?
 An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
 These function are best suited for non-method functions, and they cannot be used as constructors.

-One obvious benefit of arrow functions is to simplify the syntax needed to create functions, without a need for the `function` keyword.
-The `this` within arrow functions is also bound to the enclosing scope which is different compared to regular functions where the `this` is determined by the object calling it.
-Lexically-scoped `this` is useful when invoking callbacks especially in React components.

 **Arrow functions in ES6 has two limitations**:
 * Don't work with new